GianpaoloBranca/SoftwareEng2/scratches/TP/TP.md

 **Test items:** RequestDispatcher -> RidesManager
 **Environmental needs:** N/A

 The RequestDispatcher interacts with the RidesManager only for data retrieval purposes, when the MobileApp requests rides history for the user.
 As stated many times throughout this document, in this type of cases we want to make sure that informations are correctly retrieved and consistent with the ones in the model.
-For a view on what are the expected outcomes of these operations one can lookup on the analogous situasions previously faced.
+For a view on what are the expected outcomes of these operations one can lookup on the analogous situations previously faced.

 #### Test case APP6